cryptoexpertssss/downr1n-gui/README.md

    - futurerestore --exit-recovery
    - irecovery -n

-# fix some problems to boot

-rn not working at all but you can try it sometimes we have problems like deep sleep or the ios doesnt boot so i add two option for that reason --localboot and --fsboot. both are patchers by palera1n team in order to fix some problems in the boot so you must use it when you will create boot files for example --downgrade () --dont-restore (--localboot) or (--fsboot), when that finish creating that you just have to boot for example --boot (--localboot) or (--fsboot), its not neccessary that you need to use them but if you had some problems you can

 # help with something join to discord server https://discord.gg/GttagGBV
 # How do i jailbreak it ?

-- jailbreak with pogo: ./downr1n --jailbreak (YourVer = 14.3)

-- taurine: ./downr1n --jailbreak (YourVer = 14.3) --taurine

 # Credits